Testspieler09/focus_timer/README.md

 # Focus Timer

 A minimalistic terminal based countdown timer which uses intervals [focus | break] to help work efficiently.
+The program was developed and tested on Windows.

 ## Aim of the Program